Miftahul-Fauzi-Rifai/Website-Kelurahan-Margasari/README.md

--   Redistribution, copying, sublicensing, or commercial use by any party other than Kelurahan Marga Sari is prohibited without written permission from the original developers (Abi, Bu, Bren).
+-   Redistribution, copying, sublicensing, or commercial use by any party other than Kelurahan Marga Sari is prohibited without written permission from the original developers.
--   This license applies only to the deployment instance provided under the INSOS program.
+-   This license applies only to the deployment instance provided under the Social Inovation program.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,